Naturalists all parrot the same arguments. They're all pretty popular.

 Another argument is the presumption that abiogenesis is something that is scientific, as though asking science people their opinions about alien life has some sort of special veracity that makes their beliefs more accurate because they are scientists.

-If it is a matter of abiogenesis-experiments versus trying to get complex molecules from design, then design has won hand over fist, because drugs, synthetics, polymers, compounds.
-All these things only came to use by deliberately designing them by picking the right molecules and monomers.
+If it is a matter of abiogenesis versus design, then design has won hand over fist, because drugs, synthetics, polymers, compounds.
+All these things came from designers, not from abiogenesis, which is strong evidence designers cause such things, and is compounded by the fact that abiogenesis experiments yield JACK SQUAT.

 No comments: